LocalCharts/forest/README.md

 Now you can go and edit some files in the `trees/` directory!
 For a general reference on forester syntax, see [The Forester markup language](http://www.jonmsterling.com/jms-007N.xml).

+## Alternative ways of contributing

+If you are GDPR-sensitive, there is a mirror of this repository at https://codeberg.org/LocalCharts/forest, which is bidirectionally synced to this one.